-After finishing his residency in Psychiatry in 1993, he then completed a Pharmacology Research Associate Training Program fellowship and spent nearly 6 focused years of bench top research at the National Institutes of Health in Bethesda, Maryland.
-Subsequently, he returned to the University of Iowa where he is now a Professor of Psychiatry with adjunct appointments in Genetics, Neuroscience, and Biomedical Engineering.
+After finishing his psychiatry residency in 1993, Rob completed a Pharmacology Research Associate Training Program fellowship and spent nearly six focused years on benchtop research at the National Institutes of Health in Bethesda, MD.
+Subsequently, he returned to the University of Iowa where he is now a professor of psychiatry with adjunct appointments in genetics, neuroscience, and biomedical engineering.

 Dr. Terry Osborn is a senior advisor for Behavioral Diagnostics.
-Dr. Osborn received his Ph.D. from the University of California, Riverside, and his MBA from Pepperdine University.
+Dr. Osborn received his PhD from the University of California, Riverside, and his MBA from Pepperdine University.

 Terry has spent the vast majority of his professional life creating business opportunities, developing products, and enhancing profitability in start-up, growth, and turnaround environments.
 His initial clinical research, manufacturing, distribution, and business experience was gained at American Hospital Supply Corporation and Eli Lilly and Company.
 Since then, he has held critical leadership positions at several biomedical companies.